MrcJkb/polysun-native-controller-plugin-template/README.md

 * In Linux or macOS, run `./gradlew` from a terminal, or double-click the `gradlew` file.
 * In Windows, double-click the `gradlew.bat` file to build your plugin (Windows may hide the .bat file extension) or run `gradlew.bat` from a PowerShell session.
+* This will automatically build the native library and add it to the plugin Jar's resources.
 * The resulting Jar file can be found in the `build/libs` subdirectory of this project.

 >:warning: The native library must be compiled on the operating system it is intended to be used on.